jangler/ytool/README.md

 ytool
 =====
-A command-line interface to the YouTube Data API.
+A command-line interface to the YouTube data API.

 Status
 ------